-Transportation to/ from Algonquin Park, all personal hygiene items (sunblock, insect repellent, medicine, etc), daily parking pass.
-You must bring water sandals, 1.5 L plastic bottle of water per person, and medical insurance.
-Canadian citizens/permanent residents must bring their provincial health card.
+Transportation to/ from Algonquin Park, all personal hygiene items (sunblock, insect repellent, medicine, etc), you must bring water sandals, flashlight, 1.5 L plastic bottle of water per person.

 ALCOHOL AND RECREATIONAL DRUGS ARE PROHIBITED ON THIS EXCURSION

 You will not be permitted to enter a canoe and participate in activities if you bring alcohol and/or recreational drugs.
 Prescription medication is permitted, unless it impairs.
 Please inform your guide at the beginning of your trip if you are bringing any prescription medication.